Kari1407/Starship-Expansion-Project/README.md

 # Starship Expansion Project
 Starship Expansion Project is a mod being developed by me, Kari, with contribution from the community, this mod aims to give players a more up to date version of the Starship vehicle by SpaceX.
 This mod is not 1:1 even if it looks like it is.

-### Current Dependecies:
+### Mandatory Mods:
-- Tundra Exploration (temporarily)
+- Tundra Exploration
-- Retractable Lifting Surface
 - B9 Part Switch
 - Waterfall
 - ModuleManager

 ### Recommended Mods:
 - Starship Launch Expansion
-- CryoEngines
 - Textures Unlimited
 - Modular Launch Pads
 - Flight Manager for Reusable Stages (FMRS)
+- Trajectories

 ## Roadmap
 You can check my roadmap on https://trello.com/b/UPblvcar/karis-roadmap